Information On How To Work Out A Dogs Age

 This calculation is totally incorrect, bears no resemblance to how dog's age and their relative ages to humans.
 Working the calculations below, the one-year-old would not be like a sweet 7-year-old.

-It would be more like the 15 year old Kevin like character, all tenage angst, and attitude, saying look at the paw cause the face ain't listening.
+It would be more like the 15-year-old Kevin like character, all teenage angst, and attitude, saying look at the paw cause the face ain't listening.

 As a general rule of thumb, it should be fifteen for the 1st year ten for the 2nd and then four for every year thereafter.
 This is only an approximation.
 There is a chart that works on size and breeds that makes it far more accurate.